rrovetto/Ontology-of-NASA-SMD/README.md

 The scope is subject to revision.

 ### Purpose
-* To support NASA in such ways as data management, knowledge management, etc.
+* To support NASA in data management, knowledge management, etc.
-* To explore the potential utility of ontology / semantic modeling / conceptual data modeling / AI knowledge representation for the SMD and the given scope.
+* To explore the potential utility of ontology / semantic modeling / conceptual data modeling / AI knowledge representation / knowledge grahs (here collectively called 'knowledge modeling) for the SMD and the given scope.
 * To innovate

 ### Status